dingusagar/rasa-experiments/benchmark_dataset/multipleDomainsEnglish/train_modified.md

 - How to upgrade from [16.04 LTS](UbuntuVersion) to [16.04.1 LTS](UbuntuVersion)
 - Upgrading [16.04](UbuntuVersion) to [16.04.1](UbuntuVersion)

+## intent:None
-## intent:None- How to provide user permission to read and write on /dev/sdax?
+- How to provide user permission to read and write on /dev/sdax?
 What is the syntax?
 - How can I highlight or annotate PDFs?
 - How is rm command different from the delete button?
 - Torrent client for the command-line?
 - Security enhancements prevent mounting /dev/sdb1
 - How to record my screen?

+## intent:Setup Printer
-## intent:Setup Printer- How can I install a [Pantum 2502W](Printer) laser printer on Ubuntu
+- How can I install a [Pantum 2502W](Printer) laser printer on Ubuntu
 - How to install a [Lexmark z600](Printer) series printer?
 - Cannot install printer driver [epson l210](Printer)
 - Install printer [Lexmark X4690](Printer) (ubuntu [12.04](UbuntuVersion))